gridbugs/gridbugs.org/_posts/2020-06-20-roguelike-tutorial2020-part2.md

 {% endpygments %}

 The logic for moving the player must be updated to operate on the `coord` component table rather than a single `coord` value.
-It take a mutable reference to the player's current position, panicking if the player has no current position.
+It obtains a mutable reference to the player's current position, panicking if the player has no current position.
 This mut ref is used to both check whether the movement is valid, and update the player's position.
 {% pygments rust %}